-Colby students have the opportunity to obtain academic credit for internships conducted throughout the year, in addition to the usual transcript notation.
+Colby students have the opportunity to obtain transcript notation and academic credit for internships conducted throughout the year but must follow the steps below to receive either.

-- Credit for an internship appears as a notation on your academic transcript.
+- Credit for an approved and successfully completed internship will appear as a notation on your academic transcript.

 - In addition, you can apply to receive one academic credit hour per internship to a maximum of three credits toward the 128 required for graduation.

 - You can only register ONE internship per term.

 - An internship can be paid or unpaid.